adam-drag/adam-drag.github.io/_posts/2023-11-6-Architecture.md

 title: Architecture of the System
 ---

-Welcome to my first truly technical post where I'll delve into the architecture of my inventory level management system – "Stock-Mate."
-If you've been following my previous posts, you already have an idea of what the system is about.
-Let's get straight to the point, starting with the system architecture.
+This post breaks down the raw architecture of "Stock-Mate," my inventory management system.

 ## Event-Driven Architecture